 The financial upper limit for each path for each month determines the maximum number of TRs (combined long-term and short-term) that can be offered in the long-term and short-term auctions conducted for that month.
 It is calculated based on the net cumulative balance between the congestion rents and TR payouts on a per path basis.
 The financial upper limit is adjusted to target cumulative per path-based balance of zero (i.e., cumulative congestion rents collected on a specific path are sufficient to cover the cumulative TR payment obligations for the same path).
 Path-based adjustments to the financial upper limit are made only when the cumulative difference between congestion rents and TR payments exceeds a specified dead-band for each path.

 Monthly and cumulative path-based congestion rents and TR payments are tracked in the historical TR Monthly Financial Report and are published on a monthly basis.
 This report also specifies the dead-band for each path.
-Details of this report are provided in Appendix C. ote that the cumulative congestion rents and cumulative TR payment are reset as deemed necessary by the IESO and are highlighted in the applicable monthly financial report.
+Details of this report are provided in Appendix C. Note that the cumulative congestion rents and cumulative TR payment are reset as deemed necessary by the IESO and are highlighted in the applicable monthly financial report.

 The financial upper limit for the upcoming month is equal to the minimum of the latest available summer and winter ATCs with all elements in-service, and the financial upper limit for the current month, which is adjusted based on the following algorithm:

+Table 2-1: Financial Upper Limit Adjustment Algorithm